likeyi19/Descartes/README.md

 ### Descartes

-Sixteen parameters are necessary, including the path of dataset, the save path for results, the chosen number of peaks, the random seed, the TF-IDF computation method, the number of principal components (PC), the quantity of K means, the similarity calculation method, the iteration count, the spatial neighborhood selection approach, the number of neighbors, the peak filtering method, the quantity of peak filtering, the distance calculation method, and the data synthesis ratio.
+Sixteen parameters are necessary, including the path of dataset, the save path for results, the chosen number of peaks, the random seed, the TF-IDF computation method, the number of principal components (PC), the quantity of K means, the similarity calculation method, the iteration count, the spatial neighborhood selection approach, the number of neighbors, the spatial strategy for score calculation, the peak filtering method, the quantity of peak filtering, the distance calculation method, and the data synthesis ratio.

 For exsample:
 ```